Utica Zoological Society

 How does Utica Zoological Society spend its money?

 Utica Zoological Society directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 8%.
+This exceeds the 65% industry benchmark.

 Are donations to Utica Zoological Society tax-deductible?